View Askewniverse Movies: Clerks Films

 Clerks III

-After narrowly surviving a massive heart attack, Randal enlists his old friend Dante to help him make a movie immortalizing their youthful days at the little convenience store that started it all.
+After surviving a heart attack, Randal convinces his friend Dante to help him make a movie about their experiences working at the convenience store where their friendship began.

 Other Film Series